i2-wustl/azure-redcap-paas/docs/REDCap Deployment Guide.md

 ### DNS Entry Creation

-Now that we have an IP Address and Certificate created, we can request the necessary DNS entries.
-We need to have two DNS entries created for each REDCap environment/deployment.
-One entry is a standard `A` record that will point the hostname to the IP Address we just created.

-The second entry is a `TXT` record that will be used to verify ownership of the domain.
+Now that we have a certificate created, we can request the necessary DNS entries we need for domain verification.
+We need to have two `TXT` entries created for each REDCap environment/deployment.
+One entry will be used to verify ownership of the domain.
 This is necessary to complete the certificate creation process.
+The other will allow us to assign the domain to the app service once it is created.

 We need to file a Service Now ticket to request these entries.
 Follow these steps to submit the request: